Text Size Print

-The mission of Longwood University's Center for Academic Faculty Enrichment (CAFE) is to foster a vibrant intellecutal community that supports innovative teaching, scholarship and professional growth.
-The CAFE pursues this mission with the understanding that a dynamic faculty engages students by integrating learning with 21st century pedagogies.
-To this end, it seeks to promote, sustain and celebrate a climate of open intellectual exchange--an ongoing cross-discplinary dialogue that builds collaborative relationships.
+The mission of CAFE is to foster a vibrant intellectual community that supports innovative teaching, scholarship, and professional growth.
+CAFE pursues this mission with the understanding that a dynamic faculty engages students by integrating learning with 21st century pedagogies.
+To this end, it seeks to promote, sustain, and celebrate a climate of open intellectual exchange--an ongoing cross-disciplinary dialogue that builds collaborative relationships.

 Connections and Learning Communities: CAFE connects faculty to a variety of learning communities to support teaching, scholarship, and professional growth.